DevExpress-Examples/out-of-maintenance-how-to-insert-text-in-a-cell-by-clicking-a-popup-menu-item/Readme.md

 Follow the steps below to accomplish this task.

-<p>- Handle the client-side <strong><a href="https://documentation.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.SpreadsheetClientSideEvents.PopupMenuShowing.property">PopupMenuShowing</a></strong> and <strong><a href="https://documentation.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.SpreadsheetClientSideEvents.CustomCommandExecuted.property">CustomCommandExecuted</a></strong> events to add an item that will perform a callback to the server.</p>
+<p>1.
+Handle the client-side <strong><a href="https://documentation.devexpress.com/AspNet/DevExpress.Web.ASPxSpreadsheet.SpreadsheetClientSideEvents.PopupMenuShowing.property">PopupMenuShowing</a></strong> event to add a custom item to a cell's popup menu.</p>

 ```aspx
 <ClientSideEvents PopupMenuShowing="onPopupMenuShowing" CustomCommandExecuted="onCustomCommandExecuted" />